markasoftware/dns-arbitrary-ip/README.md

 DNS server that resolves subdomains to arbitrary IPs.
 Eg, `192.168.0.1.ip.markasoftware.com` -> `192.168.0.1`

+This is already hosted at `ip.markasoftware.com` if you want to test it out: `dig 192.168.0.1.ip.markasoftware.com`.

 This is useful for pentesting in cases when a reserved IP like 192.168.0.1 might be blocked, but domain names that resolve to 192.168.0.1 aren't blocked.

 Sometimes a simple blocker might just look for a banned IP as a substring, you can also write the IPs in english: `one-nine-two.one-six-eight.zero.one.ip.markasoftware.com` for example to bypass this.